algoo/preview-generator/README.rst

 InputExtensionNotFound or UnsupportedMimeType
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The current mimetype/file-extension database of preview-generator may differ between computer which
+The current mimetype/file-extension database of preview-generator may differ between systems which
-mean you can get trouble to get preview depending on your OS or you installed software.
+means you can struggle to get previews depending on your OS or you installed software.

-In case you get one of theses exception and the mimetype/extension you tried is marked as
+In case you get one of these exceptions and the mimetype/extension you tried is marked as
-supported by preview generator
+supported by preview generator,  you should:
-you should:
-- verify the version of PG you are using.
+- check the version of PG you are using.
-- verify you have the proper dependencies to make you're builder work as expected.
+- check you have the proper dependencies to make you're builder work as expected.
 - check if the mimetype of the format you are using is handled by preview_generator mimetype_storage (python console):

 .. code:: python